Monitor Confluent Platform Topics with USM

 Data Management

-Retention time: Duration to retain messages.
+Retention time: The duration to retain messages.

-Retention size: Maximum size for retained messages.
+Retention size: The maximum size for retained messages.